dinodik/rulen/README.md

 # TODO
 * Add brief explanation of the cellular automaton in README.
-* Add option to disable wrapping.
 * Add .png support.
+* Make default output file name prettier.
 * Consider adding support for states in higher bases to allow for more colours than 2.